 I’m sharing this with you in case someone is struggling just like me.
 Please note however that I’m in no way a doctor or therapist.
 This is just my personal story, and if it helps someone, it makes me happy.
 But see for yourself what you do, I take no responsibility.

 I came across a German pain specialist Liebsher & Bracht.
-All the information on the website are in German and the videos are in German as well.
-However, I still wanted to share it for those who either know the language or know how to translate.
 Roland Liebscher-Bracht claims that joint pain can be fixed with his exercises.

 I have to admit that being as stiff as I was I could not follow any of his exercises.
 But, he would assure that it is normal when the exercises are painful and if followed slowly at a pain degree 8 out of 10 it would do no harm.

-What encouraged me the most though, was his explanation why I had the pain I did.
+What encouraged me the most though, was his explanation of why I had the pain I did.

 His explanation made a lot of sense.